 Reverend Harry Suga (1987)

 For over 40 years, Mr. Suga donated his talent and time by creating signs, posters, and banners for Club 100 events.
 During the postwar years, Club 100 sponsored shows of entertainers from Japan as a means to raise funds.
 Mr. Suga created many items for these shows.
 Whenever the Club participated in parades, he created banners for the automobiles carrying the veterans and designed and made large banners for the 40th and 45th anniversary reunions.
 Mr. Suga became a minister of the Tenrikyo Temple.
+Whenever the Club participated in parades, he created banners for the automobiles carrying the veterans and designed and made large banners for the 40th and 45th anniversary reunions and never wanted any payment for his work.

 Adam “Bud” Smyser (1992)